 Dr. Edwina Uehara

 Professor & Ballmer Endowed Dean

 Sarah's research focuses on health of LGBTQ older adults and the sexuality of older women.
-Through her dissertation research and her involvement with the Aging with Pride Study, the largest national study of LGBTQ older adults, Sarah has explored how the social networks, experiences, and lives of bisexual individuals informs their health and well-being across the life course.
+Through her dissertation research and her involvement with the Aging with Pride Study, the largest national study of LGBTQ older adults, Sarah has explored how the social networks, experiences, and lives of bisexual individuals inform their health and well-being across the life course.
 She has also explored how intimate and sexual relationships inform older women's experiences of their bodies, aging, and identities.
-Sarah's scholarly work is informed by critical feminist and life course perspectives and she uses these perspectives to inform her teaching in multigenerational practice and practice with older adults, social welfare history and policy, and social research.
+Sarah's scholarly work is informed by critical feminist and life course perspectives, which she uses to inform her teaching in multigenerational practice and practice with older adults, social welfare history and policy, and social research.

 Tiffany’s research incorporates racial equity into the intervention development continuum, from etiology and program development to implementation and dissemination.
 Her primary areas of interest are the etiology and prevention of mental health and substance use disorders and the promotion of academic achievement.
 Tiffany’s work is informed by experience supervising and implementing evidence-based practices in diverse communities, motivating her to build bridges between research and practice through partnerships with community organizations.
 For her dissertation project, Tiffany partnered with Seattle Public Schools to develop a practice-oriented data infrastructure aimed at supporting school climate reform interventions and promoting racial equity in achievement and disciplinary practices.
 She is interested in teaching micro and macro practice, poverty and inequality, and research methods.